 To convert an existing module to a PDK compatible module, run the

-From the command line, change into the module's
+From the command line, change into the module's directory with

 Run the convert command: